How to host the perfect garden party – whatever the weather

 Food and drink

 It wouldn’t be a party without some yummy food and drink.
-But do you brave the barbecue or go for a quintessentially English tea party?
+But do you brave the BBQ or go for a quintessentially English tea party?

 For a more refined afternoon tea opt for finger foods.
 Delicate sandwiches, savoury canapes and mini cakes will go down a treat.
 Just remember to place them under the cover of a tree or gazebo – this will prevent them going stale in the sun or soggy in the rain.